IvanVigor/Balanced_Graph_Partitioning/README.md

 In order to install them:

 1) Open Python console
-2) write "pip install numpy" and wait termination
+2) write ` pip install numpy`  and wait termination
-3) write "pip install networkx" and wait termination
+3) write ` pip install networkx`  and wait termination
-4) write "pip install python-igraph" and wait termination In case of failure of this last step:
+4) write ` pip install python-igraph`  and wait termination In case of failure of this last step:
 		1) go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph
 		2) write in python console: "pip install path/to/igraph.whl"